n3ssuno/ReKS/README.md

 ## Author
 Carlo Bottai - carlo DOT bottai AT unito DOT it

+## Development
+This is free (as in Freedom) software that follows a bazaar development model.
+So, any help will be appreciated.
+Please, write me an email or use the GitHub tools to contribute.

 ## License
 This project is licensed under the GNU GPL3 License - see the